feberts/python-game-server/README.md

 ### Quick start

-To try this project on your machine, start the server (`server/game_server.py`), then run two clients (`client/tictactoe_client.py`) in separate shells.
+To try this project on your machine

+1. start the server (`server/game_server.py`)
+2. then run two clients (`client/tictactoe_client.py`) in separate shells

 The only requirement is a regular Python installation.

 ### About this project